 For example, we might decide to add a feature to this app that allows users to add team members and assign them to projects and tasks.

 We also need the other half of that — to be able to see assigned team members on “Tasks” and “Projects” data types.
-To add these fields, click on the appropriate data type (e.g., “Project”), then click Create a new field.
+To connect existing Tasks or Projects to team members, manually add fields to those existing data types or use the Bubble AI Agent to help modify the database structure.
+To add a field manually, click on the appropriate data type (e.g., “Project”), then click Create a new field.

 Watch a quick demo of more ways to use data in your app: